abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

           to make it simple.
 See what's next

-          Redefine what's possible, give shape to the future—and get there.Help you determine / be prepared for the future.
+          Redefine what's possible, give shape to the future—and get there. improve the way you deliver your products and services.
+Help you determine / be prepared for the future.

           link to inside / outside